 Parliament Square is one of the most tourist-y sections in London, so be prepared for crowds.
 You should definitely still go to say hi to Big Ben, which is perhaps what London is most famous for.

 The quickest option is to simply take your essential picture with Big Ben and admire the Elizabeth Tower from the outside.
-I wrote a blog post about the two best spots to take photos of Big Ben — near a red phone booth as well as a secret location by Westminster Bridge, so be sure to check out that blog post.
+I wrote a blog post about the two best spots to take photos of Big Ben — near a red phone booth as well as a secret location by Westminster Bridge, so be sure to check that out.

 If you want to spend more time here, consider taking a 90-minute tour inside of Big Ben.
 These tours require advanced tickets and are £30 for adults.
 Tickets are released on the second Wednesday of every month at 10 a.m.